 We are committed to reducing our water intensity per kWh of storage produced by 25% by 2030.

-As a global leader in manufacturing energy storage and energy systems, we have an obligation to responsibly manage and reduce the waste materials we produce.
-Nonhazardous and hazardous waste must be handled carefully across our products’ value chain to promote safe operations and protect human health and the environment.
-This focus on reducing and eliminating waste also makes good business sense too, as it allows us to identify opportunities for reusing products and reducing waste disposal costs.
+As a global leader in manufacturing energy storage and energy systems, we have an obligation to manage and reduce the waste materials we produce responsibly.
+Non-hazardous and hazardous waste must be handled carefully across our products’ value chain to promote safe operations and protect human health and the environment.
+This focus on reducing and eliminating waste also makes good business sense, as it allows us to identify opportunities for reusing products and reducing waste disposal costs.

-Waste generation, handling and disposal are managed at the facility levels based on the type of operations and applicable regulatory requirements.
-We track all waste materials with the paperwork required by regulation so that we can appropriately account for our impact.
+Waste generation, handling and disposal are managed at the facility levels based on the type of operation and applicable regulatory requirements.
+We track all waste materials with the paperwork required by regulation to appropriately account for our impact.
 Where appropriate, we employ expert third-party contractors to manage our waste responsibly.

 99% RECYCLING RATE